Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Existing Beamforming Methods

-and applying an inverse Fourier transform on \{$c\left[k\right]$\} results in the beamformed signal in time.
-The relationship proves that the Fourier coefficients of the beam can be obtained as a linear combination of the Fourier coefficients of the non-delayed received signals.
-Therefore, it is possible to transfer the process of beamforming to the frequency domain while yielding similar results and avoiding over-sampling.
+Applying an inverse Fourier transform on \{$c\left[k\right]$\} results in the beamformed signal in time.
+The relationship \eqref{eq:beamformed_FDBF}, proves that the Fourier coefficients of the beam can be obtained as a linear combination of the Fourier coefficients of the non-delayed received signals.
+Therefore, it is possible to transfer the process of beamforming to the frequency domain while yielding similar results.

 The required set of Fourier coefficients of the received signals can be obtained in hardware using low-rate sampling, significantly lower than the rate required for time-domain beamforming \cite{Tur2011, Baransky2014}.
 Further reduction to a sub-Nyquist rate is achieved by obtaining only a subset of the coefficients, resulting in a subset of the beam's coefficients.
-In this scheme, however, inverse Fourier transform does not sufficiently recover the beamformed signal in time, and additional methods are required for full recovery.
-In practice, we obtained the required partial set of coefficients by digitally filtering the fully-sampled signals.
+In this scheme, however, the inverse Fourier transform does not sufficiently recover the beamformed signal in time, and additional methods are required for full recovery.

-As is indicated in (\ref{eq:beamformed_FDBF}), Fourier domain beamforming incorporates DAS beamforming of the partial data and thus yields similar resolution.
-To improve on this, one would prefer to replace the fixed weighting with adaptive weights; However, those are calculated per scanned depth and transmission angle, and therefore cannot be calculated from partial measurements.
-To overcome this challenge, we introduce a deep-learning based approach, substituting adaptive beamforming on the sub-sampled grid by learning a direct transformation from it to a high-quality B-mode image.
-This allows the reduction of data volume, processing-time and hardware requirements on the one hand, while maintaining the quality of adaptive beamforming on the other hand.
+As indicated in (\ref{eq:beamformed_FDBF}), Fourier domain beamforming incorporates DAS beamforming of the partial data and thus yields similar resolution; however, how to integrate adaptive beamforming is not clear.
+To overcome this challenge, we introduce a deep-learning based approach, substituting adaptive beamforming on the sub-sampled grid by learning a direct transformation to a high-quality B-mode image.